masonyoungblood/SpeedClimbingABM/README.md

 mean of 1, and a standard deviation parameter that controls the initial variation in times across holds.
-The actual amount of time spent on each hold, then, will be these sequence ratios multiplied by an initial climbing time (let’s say 18 seconds) divided by the number of holds.
+The actual amount of time spent on each hold, then, will be these sequence ratios multiplied by an initial reference climbing time per hold (initially their starting climbing time divided by the number of holds).
 For now the beta vectors will start out as all TRUE, so that all climbers start out using every hold in the route.
 Here is an example of how the beta and sequence ratio vectors are initialized.

 ``` r
 #set number of holds